bwesterb/draft-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 # Introduction

-Kyber is NIST's pick for a post-quantum key agreement {{NISTR3}}.
+ML-KEM is NIST's first post-quantum key agreement based on the Kyber submission. {{NISTR3}}.

-Kyber is not a Diffie-Hellman (DH) style non-interactive key agreement, but instead, Kyber is a Key Encapsulation Method (KEM).
+ML-KEM is not a Diffie-Hellman (DH) style non-interactive key agreement, but instead, ML-KEM is a Key Encapsulation Method (KEM).
 A KEM is a three-tuple of algorithms (*KeyGen*, *Encapsulate*, *Decapsulate*):

  - *KeyGen* takes no inputs and generates a private key and a public key;